pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 Gary

 #### 2009-12-29 19:38:51 - ptmcg
 Yes, there <em>is</em> some greedy behavior going on here, but it's not in delimitedList.
 It turns out that QuotedString is the culprit, and you have found a bug in my implementation (an overly greedy regex, can you imagine?).
-If you want to patch your version of pyparsing, change this line in QuotedString.<u>init</u>:
+If you want to patch your version of pyparsing, change this line in QuotedString.`__init__`: